Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Related Work

 \section{Related Work}

 \textbf{Automated Suffix Jailbreaking.} Recent research has transitioned from manual red-teaming to automated adversarial optimization.
 The foundational method, GCG~\citep{zou2023universal}, employs a greedy, gradient-guided search to iteratively refine an adversarial suffix.
 Building on this, subsequent works have explored more sophisticated search strategies.
 BEAST~\citep{sadasivan2024fast} replaces the greedy algorithm with beam search to explore a wider range of promising candidates.
 Zhu's AutoDAN~\citep{zhu2023autodan} utilizes genetic algorithms to evolve suffixes, mitigating the local optima problem of purely greedy methods.
-Other variants like GCQ (Gradient-based Attack with Quantization)~\citep{hayase2024query} focus on improving the efficiency of the core gradient-based update step itself.
+Other variants, such as GCQ (Greedy Coordinate Query)~\citep{hayase2024query}, extend coordinate-search-style optimization to a query-based setting by maintaining a buffer of promising candidates and using proxy/true losses to guide candidate selection.

 An alternative paradigm uses LLMs themselves as generators.
 AdvPrompter~\citep{paulus2024advprompter} fine-tunes a language model to automatically compose adversarial prompts.
 Similarly, AmpleGCG trains a generative model to directly output effective suffixes, amortizing the search cost into a one-time training process~\citep{liao2024amplegcg}.
 Although these methods differ, they all require evaluating a large number of candidate suffixes to create a training set during either the model training or data generation phases.
-Our work presents an orthogonal optimization that accelerates this critical evaluation step, benefiting both categories of attack.
+Our work presents an orthogonal optimization that accelerates this critical evaluation step, supporting scalable evaluation of both categories.